AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 “Who says your parents should know?
 Kids have a right to privacy, just like other people.
 It’s wrong to say they don’t.”
 He dug around in his sack again.

-“You mean adults can be <i>wrong</i>?”
+“You mean adults can be _wrong_?”
 As she spoke, she hid the chemistry set behind the china cabinet.
 Since his parents always ordered takeout, she figured it would be safe there for a while.

 “Have you seen the world around you, Janie?
 Adults are wrong all the time.
 Take me, for instance.
 If you asked your parents if I exist, do you think you’d get the right answer?”
 He straightened up and turned around, arms out.
 Janie gazed at his ebony deerskin boots, jet-hued slacks, midnight jacket with black sable trim and obsidian buttons.
 “Have you ever heard of me before?”